-The doctors try to have a consultation with every OB patient ideally by 10-11 weeks pregnant.
 The doctor has reviewed your file prior to this visit and if high-risk factors are noted, the consult might be arranged sooner.
 At this appointment we discuss symptoms you might be having, review your medical history (filled out in advance), ask about your previous pregnancies, and review your labs.
-A prenatal plan is discussed including decisions to be made such as Down Syndrome and Genetic testing, frequency of visits and ultrasounds, issues related to delivery, high risk pregnancy determination and any specific medical needs that are present.
+A prenatal plan is discussed including decisions to be made such as Genetic testing, frequency of visits and ultrasounds, issues related to delivery, high risk pregnancy determination and any specific medical needs that are present.